jarvisar/interpreter/README.md

 The input expression is first converted into a token stream by the lexer, which identifies the different parts of the expression (such as numbers, operators, functions, and variables).

 ### Parser
 The token stream is then parsed by the parser, which creates a tree of nodes that represents the expression.
-The tree is made up of three types of nodes:
+The tree is made up of several types of nodes:

 * Num nodes: represent individual numbers in the expression
 * Var nodes: represent variables with a sub-expression as a value